AnetteAgura/AastaTegija2022/README.md

 ## Description

 This project is made with **React** and runs in localhost.
 It is a website for VOCO IT Academy courses young people without higher education can attend.
 Website users can see accurate info about these two IT Academy specific courses.
 They can also see weekly timetables and event calendar.
-For weekly timetables we are using API.
+API is used for weekly timetables.

 ## Getting Started with Create React App